= = = =

 ~ ~ ~

-A 2013 study published in the American Journal for Clinical Nutrition found that:
+A 2013 study published in the American Journal of Clinical Nutrition found that:

 – people who eat 1 or more eggs per day have a 42% higher “hazard ratio” (incidence) of developing type 2 diabetes